-In Kabbalah the path of the Emperor is called He’ or heh that means window.
+In Kabbalah, the path of the Emperor is called He’ or heh which means window.
 This path connects Chokmah (wisdom) with Tipahreth (Beauty).
 The color of the path is scarlet.
 The Sefirot Chokmah has the yang qualities in the pillar of mercy on the Tree of life.

 The Emperor as a Person